Learn star trails photography camera settings and photo editing, in this step-by-step, easy to understand tutorial, for all skill levels.

 Image Format: RAW Image Format

-Metering Mode: I find Matrix Metering on my Nikon D800 to work the best for star trails photography.
-This is Evaluative Metering for Cannon.
+Metering Mode: I find Center-Weighted Average on my Nikon D810 to work the best for star trails photography.
 Test your settings to find the best fit.

 If you don’t want to wait around all night to capture a star trail scene, a zoom lens will be your best choice.
 If you’re interested in capturing a full, wide angle star trail scene showing a long star trail transition across the sky, a few hours will be required.